rcdmk/widgets-spa/README.md

 # API Documentation
-There's an API available at `http://spa.tglrw.com:4000` for retrieving the data used to make this app.
-The hard-coded data in the existing HTML is only a placeholder for style.
-The API returns and expects to receive JSON-encoded data.
+There RESTful API runs on the same server as the app available at `/api` for retrieving the data used to make this app.
+There's also an API available at `http://spa.tglrw.com:4000`

 ## The endpoints are as follows: